WhyisQuek/ip/README.md

 1. **Run Timmy**
    Make sure you have Java 17 or above installed.

-   Then, Download the latest .jar file.
+   Then, download the latest .jar file.

-   Open a command terminal, cd into the folder you put the jar file in, and use the java -jar timmy.jar command to run the application.
+   Open a command terminal, `cd` into the folder you put the jar file in, and enter `java -jar Timmy.jar` to run the application.